 - If you sold something and the transaction must be refunded or reversed, and you do not have the correct currency available in your PayPal balance at the time of the refund or reversal.

-For the purchasing and send money transactions described above in the first three bullets that involve a currency conversion, you’ll be charged an additional 3.0% of the amount of the transaction, on top of the wholesale exchange rate, as a currency conversion “spread”.
-For all other transactions involving a currency conversion, you’ll be charged an additional 2.5% of the amount of the transaction, on top of the wholesale exchange rate, as a currency conversion “spread”.
+For purchase and send money transactions described above in the first three bullets that involve a currency conversion, the currency conversion spread is 3.0%.
+For all other transactions involving a currency conversion, the currency conversion spread is 2.5%.

-When you purchase goods from a merchant who accepts payment only in a specific currency that you do not hold in your PayPal balance, the currency conversion will occur at the time your transaction is processed and the wholesale exchange rate in effect at the time of the transaction will be used for this currency conversion.
+When you purchase goods from a merchant who accepts payment only in a specific currency that you do not hold in your PayPal balance, the currency conversion will occur at the time your transaction is processed and the transaction exchange rate in effect at the time the transaction is processed will be used for this currency conversion.

 When your payment is funded by a debit or credit card and requires a currency conversion, you consent to and authorize PayPal to convert the currency in place of your debit or credit card issuer.
 You have the right to have your card issuer perform the currency conversion and can choose this option during checkout on your transaction review page before you complete the transaction.
 If your card issuer converts the currency, you’ll be charged a rate set by them (shown on your statement), and you’ll be subject to any fees and terms set by them related to the conversion.